What is a Staffing Agency, and How Do They Work?

 Staffing Agencies and Latin America Hiring

-Limited applicability: Staffing agencies can handle some administrative aspects (payroll processing, compliance) but don't address strategic challenges of building permanent teams in Latin America.
+Limited applicability: Staffing agencies can handle some administrative aspects (payroll processing, compliance), but don't address the strategic challenges of building permanent teams in Latin America.

 For temporary or contractor needs in LATAM, staffing agencies or EOR providers can handle administrative compliance.
 For permanent team building in LATAM, embedded RPO with regional expertise provides strategic alternatives.
 LATAM isn't one market.
 Country-specific knowledge matters for cultural fit, compensation, retention, and long-term success.